norsk-datateknikk/SVA-Utility/README.md

 # csv2network
 Converts CSV files from Sigilent Vector Spectrum Analyzers to a Scikit RF networks.

-By Norsk Datateknikk
+By Norsk Datateknikk.
 Contact for consulting and product develpment at https://norskdatateknikk.no/

 ## Example Code: